jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ### Finding your bin collection schedule

-Gedling Borough Council has a search tool to provide either a PDF or email subscribe URL for you bin collection, however this project provides an [alternative API/search tool](https://www.gbcbincalendars.co.uk/collection-search) which takes the Gedling Borough Council data and formats the origin data into a improved data structure providing clearer information.
-You can enter your street name and it will provide the correct calendar link directly.
+Gedling Borough Council has a newer search tool available on the [bin collections page](https://waste.digital.gedling.gov.uk/w/webpage/bin-collections) which uses an address search to select a specific full address with postcode.

+The legacy [refuse collection days](https://apps.gedling.gov.uk/refuse/search.aspx) search exists which maps street addresses to the specific schedule name e.g. Monday G1.
+This project was originally designed around this model, as it was how the PDF calendars were structured.
+The legacy search is likely to be removed in the future and the specific schedule name is no longer displayed in the newer data.

+I am reviewing if I can update this project to use the newer search tool and possibly generate the JSON data from more automated data sources.

-### Refuse/recycling
+### Refuse/recycling/glass

 There are a total of 20 bin schedules provided by Gedling Borough Council (who knew there were that many?!).
 The bin schedules Gedling Borough Council operate are labelled G1 - G4 and occur Monday to Friday (under normal collection days).
 Depending on where you are in the Gedling Borough area, you will have a bin day schedule on a specific weekday labelled as G1, G2, G3 or G4.